Strange Case of Dr Jekyll and Mr Hyde: Inspiration and writing

 As was customary, Mrs. Stevenson would read the draft and offer her criticisms in the margins.
-Robert Stevenson was confined to bed at the time from a haemorrhage.
+Robert was confined to bed at the time from a haemorrhage.
 In her comments in the manuscript, she observed that in effect the story was really an allegory, but Robert was writing it as a story.
 After a while, Robert called her back into the bedroom and pointed to a pile of ashes: he had burnt the manuscript in fear that he would try to salvage it, and thus forced himself to start again from nothing, writing an allegorical story as she had suggested.
 Scholars debate whether he really burnt his manuscript; there is no direct factual evidence for the burning, but it remains an integral part of the history of the novella.
 In another version of the story, Stevenson came downstairs to read the manuscript for his wife and stepson.
 Enraged by his wife's criticism, he went back to his room, only to come back later admitting she was right.
-Then he threw the original draft into the fire, and stopped his wife and stepson from rescuing it.
+He then threw the original draft into the fire, and stopped his wife and stepson from rescuing it.

 Stevenson rewrote the story in three to six days.
-A number of later biographers have alleged that Stevenson was on drugs during the frantic re-write; for example, William Gray's revisionist history A Literary Life (2004) said he used cocaine while other biographers said he used ergot.
+A number of later biographers have alleged that Stevenson was on drugs during the frantic re-write: for example, William Gray's revisionist history A Literary Life (2004) said he used cocaine, while other biographers said he used ergot.
 However, the standard history, according to the accounts of his wife and son (and himself), says he was bed-ridden and sick while writing it.
-According to Osbourne, "The mere physical feat was tremendous and, instead of harming him, it roused and cheered him inexpressibly".
+According to Osbourne, "The mere physical feat was tremendous, and, instead of harming him, it roused and cheered him inexpressibly".
 He continued to refine the work for four to six weeks after the initial revision.
-The novella was written in the southern English seaside town of Bournemouth, where Stevenson had moved to benefit from its sea air and warmer climate.

-The name Jekyll was borrowed from the Reverend Walter Jekyll, a friend of Stevenson and younger brother of horticulturalist and landscape designer Gertrude Jekyll.